Sjleal/aws-static-website-cloudfront/README.md

 <br>

-**9. Creating the stack with Cloudformation**
+**10. Creating the stack with Cloudformation**

 Once we have finished designing the template for our stack, it is time to build it.
-As I mentioned before, the complete template is available in a public repository on GitHub called static-website-cloudformation.
+As I mentioned before, the complete template is available in a public repository on GitHub called [static-website-cloudformation](https://github.com/Sjleal/aws-static-website-cloudfront/blob/main/dev/static-website-with-cloudfront.yaml).

 You can use a tool named [Application Composer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/app-composer-for-cloudformation.html) in CloudFormation console mode to validate your template and also you can drag, drop, configure, and connect a variety of resources onto a visual canvas.